-The Walking Dead series by Telltale Games was groundbreaking in two important respects.
-First, those games spawned the cinematic take on the point-and-click adventures that Telltale would become famous for and others would pick up with (generally) less success.
+The Walking Dead series by Telltale Games was groundbreaking in two ways.
+First, the series spawned the cinematic take on the point-and-click adventures that Telltale would become famous for and others would pick up with (generally) less success.

 And second, they transferred the zombie pop-culture renaissance of the 2010s from the TV screens to the world of gaming.
-Really, it’s no wonder the Telltale Walking Dead series became as popular as it did — and there are definitely a ton of episodes to play through.
+Really, it’s no wonder the Telltale Walking Dead series became as popular as it did.
+There are a ton of episodes to play through, too

 Batman: The Telltale Series

-If you’re not a fan of Telltale’s unique genre of games, you’re probably going to skip most of the games like The Walking Dead in this list.
-But then again, someone not fond of their interactive movies slash point-and-click adventures wouldn’t really enjoy the Walking Dead series in the first place!
+If you’re not a fan of Telltale’s unique style of games, you’re probably going to skip most of the games like The Walking Dead in this list.
+But then again, someone not fond of their interactive movies meets point-and-click adventure format wouldn’t really enjoy the Walking Dead series in the first place!

 The gameplay is practically identical to all the other Telltale games, where the biggest focus is on the endlessly-branching player choices and the aesthetics of the game.
 The latter is another big plus for the game because its mix of neo-noir films and comic-book stylism is the perfect Batman visual cocktail.

-And while the second game — Batman: The Enemy Within — was developed by the rebooted Telltale Studio, it’s another must-buy if you’ve enjoyed Telltale’s first crack at the famous bat-themed detective title.
+And while the second game, Batman: The Enemy Within, came from the rebooted Telltale Studio, it’s another must-buy if you’ve enjoyed Telltale’s first crack at the famous bat-themed detective title.
 This is one of the best detective games on the Switch and if you’re a fan of games like The Walking Dead, you’ll love it.

-Make no mistake: Dying Light is the most fun you’ve had killing zombies since Dead Island.
-Also, if those two seem similar, it’s because they were made by the same folks from Techland.
-A definite recommendation, as is the sequel: Dying Light 2.
+Make no mistake: Dying Light will be the most fun you’ve had killing zombies since Dead Island.
+Also, if those two seem similar, it’s because they came from the same folks from Techland.
+A definite recommendation, as is the sequel, Dying Light 2.

 Game of Thrones

 The game starts between the first two seasons of the show, right in the midst of the War of the Five Kings.
-Your characters will be thrown into the chaos and deception of war pretty soon.
+Your characters will end up in the chaos and deception of war pretty soon.
 As you command the various members of the small Forrester family, you’ll be able to determine their fate in some pretty exciting ways.

 The Last of Us